blukatdevelopment/UnchainedWorldsOld/classes/priest.md

 Duration: Instantaneous
 You touch one creature and grant them healing energy.
 They restore hit points equal to 1d10 plus your spellcasting modifier.
+At higher levels:
+When cast as a spell of level 2nd or higher, the spell heals an additional 1d10 for each spell level above 1st.
 ```

 ```